UOB-SpaceMath/SpaceMaths/README.md

 3. Click "Build" and specify a path for your .apk file.
 4. Install the apk to your android phone and enjoy the game!

-## Run the game inside the Unity Editor.
+## Run the game inside the Unity Editor
 This game can be run without any AR support inside the Unity Editor.
 What you need to do is open `StartingScene` under "Assets/Scenes/" and click the "play" button.

 To move the camera when playing without AR: